home-assistant/home-assistant.io/source/lovelace/dashboards-and-views.markdown

 A good way to start this file is to copy and paste the "Raw configuration" from the UI so your manual configuration starts the same as your existing UI.

-- Go into the `Overview` tab.
+- Click `Overview` in your sidebar.
-- Click the three dots menu (top-right) and click on `Configure UI`.
+- Click the three dots menu (top-right) and click on `Edit Dashboard`.
-- Click the three dots menu again and click on `Raw config editor`.
+- Click the three dots menu again and click on `Raw configuration editor`.
 - There you see the configuration for your current Lovelace UI.
 Copy that into the `<config>/ui-lovelace.yaml` file.

 Once you take control of your UI via YAML, the Home Assistant interface for modifying it won't be available anymore and new entities will not automatically be added to your UI.